mxaiorg/mxmcp/readme.md

 make mac-arm
 ```

 After `make` is run it will place the program (binary) in the `bin`folder.
 Copy this binary to the user's computer and see the configuration instructions below.

+For example: `cp bin/mxmcp-mac-arm ~user`

 **Note**
 * Some platforms, like MacOS, will require additional permissions before allowing the program to be run on another machine.